R505: the Flying Cloud

 "Sir?" said the signalman.

-"I am concerned for Commander Michaelson’s spiritual welfare," said Everett.
-"If he knew how fast this ship was, he’d want it for his cronies.
-And I believe there’s a commandment to the effect that ‘thou shalt not cover thy neighbor’s ox, thy neighbor’s wife, or thy neighbor’s airship’."
+"I am concerned for Commander Michaelson's spiritual welfare," said Everett.
+"If he knew how fast this ship was, he'd want it for his cronies.
+And I believe there's a commandment to the effect that `thou shalt not cover thy neighbor's ox, thy neighbor's wife, or thy neighbor's airship'."

 "Very good.
 Take her down to two hundred feet."

-Everett waited until they’d leveled off, then turned to the helmsman.
 "Mister Iverson, ring for full speed."

 "Sir?" asked the lieutenant.
 His instructors had been unanimous about the dangers of flying at high speed close to the ground.